paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2018-03-05-convenience_isnt_digital.md

 >
 > My question for companies like Amazon is how will they think about the social value of what they sell in the future?
 Or, how will they think about offsetting the social cost of the speed and convenience they’re prepared to offer?
 My expectation is that they won’t think about these things at all.

-Amazon’s answer appears to be [unmanned stores where your every move is tracked][1], all for the ‘convenience’ of not having to use a checkout.
+Amazon’s answer appears to be [unmanned stores where your every move is tracked][1], all for the supposed convenience of not having to use a checkout.

 > The real potential of emerging technology should be how it helps us to design for increased social value.
 I don’t want to live in a world where everything is so seamless and so fast that most moments pass me by.